zalilias/aft-blueprints/docs/getting-started.md

 ## Selecting your pattern

 Check all the available patterns at [Patterns](./patterns.md){:target="_blank"} section.
 They all have different components and architectures, from single-region landing zone to multi-region with centralized network inspection.
 Choose the right one for your needs, but keep in mind that depending on the pattern, the final cost of the environment may be higher or lower.

+## Understanding AWS Organizations interactions

+To ensure that all necessary services have trusted access within the organization, we make use of the `pre-api-helpers.sh` script and AWS CLI commands to enable them.
+Unfortunately, Terraform usually doesn't provide resources to enable services with all the specific settings needed for each one.
+However, Terraform does provide resources for delegating administration to member accounts, most of the time.
+Therefore, we set up delegated administrator accounts whenever possible and as long as the service allows. see below the list of services we enable trusted access in AWS Organizations:

+- ram.amazonaws.com
+- ipam.amazonaws.com
+- backup.amazonaws.com (including backup policy)
+- access-analyzer.amazonaws.com
+- sso.amazonaws.com (only delegated administration)
+- guardduty.amazonaws.com
+- malware-protection.guardduty.amazonaws.com
+- securityhub.amazonaws.com

 ## Understanding Landing Zone parameters